pytorch/pytorch/docs/source/distributed.rst

 --------------

 The package needs to be initialized using the :func:`torch.distributed.init_process_group` function before calling any other methods.
-This locks until all processes have joined.
+This blocks until all processes have joined.

 .. autofunction:: init_process_group